From An Upper Cervical Chiropractic Perspective

 Is it all about the money?
 Why does my chiropractor recommend return visits?
 (Q&A – 2)

 A common question asked online by chiropractic patients (or potential patients) is about the need to return for repeat visits.
 Websites like Quora and Reddit have a large variety of posts regarding this subject.
+These forums often discuss the reasons behind repeat chiropractic visits.

 Without fail there is always the cynical answer from at least one participant who says that repeat visits to the chiropractor’s office are simply about the money.
 Nothing more.